 - An inflatable anchor is used when you wish to anchor in sand.
 Liquid is inflated into the anchor and it lodges into the sand.

 - Tangent: The song "Three Lions" has appeared in the charts in 1996, 1998, 2002, 2006 and 2010.
 The song also got into the top ten in Germany.
 After the Germans won Euro 96 they felt that they won the song as well.
 John claims that this is ironic.

 - Tangent: It costs £4,255 to get a coat of arms.
-Sir Christopher Frayling, former Chairman of the Arts Council, who is an expert on Clint Eastwood, has as his motto: "Perge Scellus Diem Perficias", which means, "Go ahead, punk, make my day," or to be more exact, "Proceed, varlet, and make perfect the day."
+Sir Christopher Frayling, former Chairman of the Arts Council, who is an expert on Clint Eastwood, has as his motto: "Perge Scellus Diem Perficias", which means, "Go ahead, punk, make my day," or to be more exact, "Proceed, varlet, and render perfect the day."

 - The only animal in the world whose taxonomical name is exactly the same as its common name is the boa constrictor.
 The scientific name for a gorilla is "gorilla gorilla" and is not the same as it is repeated twice.
 Several plants also have the exact same common and taxonomical names such as aloe vera.
 (Forfeit: Gorilla)

 - John Bishop and Frank Skinner: 4 points